About

 Born in Sydney, she studied at the National Art School and worked in arts administration, writing and curating before moving to Melbourne in 2017 to pursue her own art practice.
 Caterina’s interest in art began in childhood, inspired by her artist and designer grandfather, whose artistic ability helped him survive POW camps in Germany during WWII and who studied under Communist rule in Ukraine.
 Consequently her conception of art is defined by a belief that it must attempt to transform, redeem and challenge the self and society.

 In December 2019, Caterina undertook a month-long residency in Finland.
 The work begun at this residency was shown at Tinning St Presents in May 2021.
 See it here.
+In 2025 she was awarded a scholarship at the Victorian Artists’ Society, and held a solo exhibition at Off The Kerb gallery, Collingwood.

 CV